 YALE SCHOOL OF MEDICINE OBSERVERSHIP POLICY:

-*Observerships are periods of time of one or more days in which an individual attends patient care team rounds or observes communication with patients, physical examination, and/or procedures in the clinical setting.
+*Observerships are periods of time of one or more days in which an individual who is not a Yale student attends patient care team rounds or observes communication with patients, physical examination, and/or procedures in the clinical setting.
 The observer has no direct communication or physical contact with patients.

 The following schools have active affiliation agreements with Yale School of Medicine: